Symmetry deduction from spectral fluctuations in complex quantum systems: Abstract

 \section{Abstract}

-The spectral fluctuations of complex quantum systems are known to be consistent with that from random matrices, but only for desymmetrized spectra.
-This implies that these fluctuations are affected by the discrete symmetries of the system.
-In this work, it is shown that the fluctuation characteristics and symmetry structure, for any arbitrary sequence of measured or computed levels, can be inferred from its higher-order spacing statistics without desymmetrization.
-In particular, for a spectrum composed of $k>0$ independent sequences, its $k$-th order spacing ratio distribution is identical to its nearest neighbor counterpart with modified Dyson index $k$.
-This is demonstrated for random matrices, quantum billiards, spin chains and measured nuclear resonances with disparate symmetry features.
+The spectral fluctuations of complex quantum systems, in appropriate limit, are known to be consistent with that obtained from random matrices.
+However, this relation between the spectral fluctuations of physical systems and random matrices is valid only if the spectra are desymmetrized.
+This implies that the fluctuation properties of the spectra are affected by the discrete symmetries of the system.
+In this work, it is shown that in the chaotic limit the fluctuation characteristics and symmetry structure for any arbitrary sequence of measured or computed levels can be inferred from its higher-order spectral statistics without desymmetrization.
+In particular, we consider a spectrum composed of $k>0$ independent level sequences with each sequence having the same level density.
+The $k$-th order spacing ratio distribution of such a composite spectrum is identical to its nearest neighbor counterpart with modified Dyson index $k$.
+This is demonstrated for the spectra obtained from random matrices, quantum billiards, spin chains and experimentally measured nuclear resonances with disparate symmetry features.

 Spectral fluctuations in complex quantum systems are analyzed using the theoretical framework of random matrix theory (RMT) in many areas of physics \cite{guhr_physrep, porter_book, haake, akemann2011oxford, forrester2010}.
-These include few-body systems studied in quantum chaos \cite{stockmann} to interacting many-body systems in condensed matter \cite{rmt-cmp}, nuclear \cite{kota_physrep} and atomic physics \cite{rmt-atphys}.
-These fluctuations carry signatures of the distinct phases observed in physical systems, {\it viz.,} integrable or chaotic limit of the underlying classical system \cite{reichl}, metallic or insulating phase \cite{rmt-mit}, localized or thermal phase of many-body systems \cite{rmt-mbl}, low-lying shell model or mixing regime of nuclear spectra \cite{rmt-np, rev_brody}.
+These include few-body systems studied in quantum chaos \cite{stockmann} to interacting many-body systems in condensed matter physics \cite{rmt-cmp}, nuclear \cite{kota_physrep} and atomic physics \cite{rmt-atphys}.
+These fluctuations carry signatures of the distinct phases observed in the physical systems, {\it viz.,} integrable or chaotic limit of the underlying classical system \cite{reichl}, metallic or insulating phase \cite{rmt-mit}, localized or thermal phase of many-body systems \cite{rmt-mbl}, low-lying shell model or mixing regime of nuclear spectra \cite{rmt-np, rev_brody}.
+Indeed, the level spacing distribution of the {\sl desymmetrized} eigenlevels is a popular diagnostic tool to discriminate the between phases of physical systems in many areas of physics, and remarkably even outside of physics \cite{akemann2011oxford, outphys1, outphys2, outphys3, outphys4}.